DoctorKhan/The-Social-Game-Book/src/10_part/035_technology_self_regulation.md

 The individual work is just the beginning.
 The real magic happens when regulated individuals come together to create something larger than themselves.

-*Next, we'll explore how the water discovery and the workshop clue revealed the technologies of authentic community building...*
+*Next, we'll explore the technologies of authentic community building...*